MarkM2000/Final-Project-MAP674/README.md

 ### Plotting the clipped points for Australia
 In this section, I demonstrate how I plot the clipped points features for Australia.

+## Leafmap
+Another feature I plan to use is Leafmap.
+I will use Australia and learn the Leafmap features.

 ## Accessing the notebook
 I will have more details on how I completed this project in my notebook.
 To access it, click the assignment folder and it will show it.